Jaggernaute/bouillancube/README.md

 |Wither <br/>Skeleton||

- an give rewards when you have reach certains millstones:
+ and give rewards when you have reach certains millstones:

  - 5K
  - 15K